Iron Maiden members – a rough overview of their “live history”

 Following the example of the other topic -Iron Maiden songs - a rough overview of their "live history"-, I will look at album songs (Sanctuary, Twilight Zone & Total Eclipse included) plus a few released non-album songs.

-We can safely assume that Steve and Dave played all songs.
+We can safely assume that Steve and Dave played all songs the others played.
 So the core of this topic will be about Adrian, Bruce, Nicko and Janick.
 In the Bruce list I won't mention instrumental songs for reasons you'll understand. :)

 Adrian Smith did not play live the following songs, which were played live by Iron Maiden: